chadmichaelcox/RailcarTripsApp/README.md

 - Add loading indicators for API calls that take time to process.
 - Implement a reset button to clear existing data before uploading a new file.
 - Use DTOs (Data Transfer Objects) for structured CRUD operations and dynamic table rendering.
+- Once the above point is complete, replace the two table components with one that can be reused to generate various tables dependent on the parameters passed to it.
 - Secure access to API endpoints using JWT-based authentication with bearer tokens to ensure only authorized users can interact with the backend.
 - Improve API error handling and logging to provide better debugging and production support.
 - Implement bulk trip deletion and modification so that users can delete or modify incorrectly processed trips.